Peergos/nabu/README.md

 * uPnP port forwarding
 * nat-pmp port forwarding

-In the Future we will add:
+In the future we will add:
 * circuit-relay
 * dcutr (direct connection upgrade through relay)
 * persistent identities and config